scriptituk/xfade-easing/README.md

 ld(7) * (1 - ld(3)) + B * ld(3)
 ```

+### Generic, for easing other filters

+These ease `ld(0)` instead od `P` - see [Easing other filters](#easing-other-filters).

 ### Pixel format

-Transitions that affect colour components work differently for RGB variants than non-RGB colour spaces and for different bit depths.
+Transitions that affect colour components work differently for RGB than non-RGB colour spaces and for different bit depths.
-The expression generator [xfade-easing.sh](#expression-generator-cli-script) emulates [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) function `config_output()` logic, deducing the RGB signal type (`AV_PIX_FMT_FLAG_RGB`) from the `-f` option format name (rgb/bgr/etc. see [pixdesc.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/pixdesc.c)) and the bit depth from `ffmpeg -pix_fmts` data.
+For the custom expression variant, [xfade-easing.sh](#cli-script) emulates [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) function `config_output()` logic, deducing the RGB signal type (`AV_PIX_FMT_FLAG_RGB`) from the `-f` option format name (rgb/bgr/etc. see [pixdesc.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/pixdesc.c)) and the bit depth from `ffmpeg -pix_fmts` data.
 It can then set the black, white and mid plane values correctly.
 See [How does FFmpeg identify color spaces?](https://trac.ffmpeg.org/wiki/colorspace#HowdoesFFmpegidentifycolorspaces) for details.

 The expression files in [expr/](expr) cater for RGB and YUV formats with 8-bit component depth.
 For faster processing of greyscale media use `xfade-easing.sh -f gray`.
-Grayscale is not RGB therefore it is processed as a luma plane.
+Greyscale is not RGB therefore it is processed as a luma plane.

-If in doubt, check with `ffmpeg -pix_fmts` or use the [xfade-easing.sh](#expression-generator-cli-script) `-f` option.
+If in doubt, check with `ffmpeg -pix_fmts` or use the [xfade-easing.sh](#cli-script) `-f` option.

+### Transparency

+The expression files in [expr/](expr) also cater for RGBA and YUVA formats with 4 planes.

+For lossless intermediate video content with alpha channel support use the [xfade-easing.sh](#cli-script) `-f yuva420p -v output.mkv` options and filename extension.
+For lossy video with alpha use the `-f yuva420p -v output.webm` options and extension.

 ## Easing expressions

 ### Standard easings (Robert Penner)

-This implementation uses [Michael Pohoreski’s](https://github.com/Michaelangel007/easing#tldr-shut-up-and-show-me-the-code) single argument version of [Robert Penner’s](http://robertpenner.com/easing/) easing functions, further optimised by me for the peculiarities of xfade.
+This implementation derives from [Michael Pohoreski’s](https://github.com/Michaelangel007/easing#tldr-shut-up-and-show-me-the-code) single argument version of [Robert Penner’s](http://robertpenner.com/easing/) easing functions, further optimised by me for the peculiarities of xfade.

-- `linear`
 - `quadratic`
 - `cubic`
 - `quartic`